-The role of the U.S. Federal Reserve has expanded and come under increasing scrutiny in the wake of the 2007–2009 global financial crisis.
-Its policy of keeping interest rates low during the early 2000s, which resulted in cheaper mortgages, is cited by many economists as a major factor that raised housing prices, although some dispute this.
-More recently, the Fed has been questioned for its large-scale intervention in the bond markets, including three rounds of quantitative easing that helped sustain the recovery but transformed the Fed into an investment vehicle with the power to create money.
-The Fed's assets surged to more than $4 trillion in December 2013 from $869 billion in August 2007.
-Partisan gridlock in Washington forced the Fed to take on a greater policy role in maintaining a fragile economic recovery, but rising U.S. growth rates, declining unemployment, and greater clarity from Congress on budget issues in late 2013 prompted the Fed to signal it would gradually reduce it bond-buying program starting in 2014.
+The U.S. central banking system—the Federal Reserve, or the Fed—has come under heightened scrutiny in the wake of the 2007–2009 global financial crisis, even as its role in setting economic policy dramatically expanded.
+The Fed’s policy of maintaining low interest rates throughout the early 2000s, which resulted in cheaper mortgages, is cited by many economists as a major factor in the housing bubble, although some dispute this.
+Post-crisis, the Fed has faced scrutiny for its unprecedented large-scale intervention in the bond markets, including three rounds of so-called quantitative easing (QE) that helped sustain the recovery but transformed the Fed into an investment vehicle with an open-ended mandate to create money.
+As a result of QE, by March 2015 the Fed's total assets had surged to nearly $4.5 trillion, up from $869 billion in August 2007.

 The Fed's Dual Mandate

-The Gramm-Leach-Bliley Act of 1999 legalized the merger of securities, insurance, and banking institutions—essentially allowing for the joining of retail and investment banking operations—that were formerly separated under the 1933 Glass-Steagall Banking Act.
-It also gave the Fed the authority to determine appropriate financial activities within bank holding companies and member banks.
-The law made the Fed responsible for ensuring banks' soundness by enforcing regulations such as minimum capital requirements, banking consumer protections, antitrust laws, and prevention of money laundering.
+The Fed’s regulatory purview also steadily expanded through the 1990s.
+U.S. banking changed dramatically when the Gramm-Leach-Bliley Act of 1999 legalized the merger of securities, insurance, and banking institutions, allowing for the joining of retail and investment banking operations that had been separated under the 1933 Glass-Steagall Banking Act.
+The law also gave the Fed the authority to determine appropriate financial activities within bank holding companies and member banks.
+The Fed was now responsible for ensuring banks' soundness by enforcing provisions that included minimum capital requirements, banking consumer protections, antitrust laws, and anti-money laundering policies.

-Few officials in Washington enjoy the power and autonomy of the Fed's chairman.
-Analysts and investors hang on his every word, and markets instantly react to the faintest clues on interest rate policy.
-The unelected chairman is not directly accountable to voters, and the Fed, which sends tens of billions of dollars in profits to the Treasury each year, is largely free from the whims of Congress and is not subject to the appropriations process.
+Few officials in Washington enjoy the power and autonomy of the Chair of the Federal Reserve.
+Analysts and investors hang on her every word, and markets instantly react to the faintest clues on interest rate policy.
+The unelected chair is not directly accountable to voters, and the Fed is largely free from the whims of Congress and is not subject to the appropriations process.

-The Fed is effectively controlled by its chairman, who acts as a spokesman for the central bank, negotiates with Congress and the president of the United States, and controls the agenda of the board and FOMC meetings.
-This level of power makes the appointment of chairman or chairwoman one of the president's most important decisions.
+The Fed is effectively controlled by its chair, who acts as a spokesperson for the central bank, negotiates with the executive and Congress, and controls the agenda of the board and FOMC meetings.
+This level of power makes the appointment one of the president's most important decisions.

-President Barack Obama was presented with the opportunity to name a new chair for the Fed in 2013, marking the first time since 1979 that a Democratic president will choose the overseer of U.S. monetary policy.
-In October, Obama nominated Janet Yellen, a Yale-trained economist who entered public service in 1994, first as a Fed governor, and then chair of President Clinton's Council of Economic Advisers, head of the San Francisco Fed, and currently the vice-chair of the Fed board of governors.
-If confirmed, she will be the first woman to head the U.S. central bank, succeeding Bernanke when his second four-year term expires January 31.
+After former Chair Ben Bernanke announced his retirement in 2013, President Barack Obama was the first Democrat since 1979 to nominate the overseer of U.S. monetary policy.
+Obama chose Janet Yellen, a Yale-trained economist who entered public service in 1994, first as a Fed governor and then as chair of President Bill Clinton's Council of Economic Advisers, head of the San Francisco Fed, and vice-chair of the Fed Board of Governors.
+Yellen was confirmed by the Senate in January 2014, becoming the first woman to head the U.S. central bank.

 Dodd-Frank: A New Mandate